hpssjellis/jul2022-my-ml-robotics-teaching-lightning-talk-pecha-kucha/README.md

 **Presently teaching Animation, Coding, 3D Printing and Robotics with Machine Learning**

 **I started my Data Science interests when I tried to understand patterns in music and developed a sing-able music notation. <a href="https://rocksetta.com/">rocksetta.com</a>.
 This project is ongoing**
 **In the early 1990's I was designing fully connected Neural Networks using Quick Pascal.
 (Not that hard to program), but they never worked, they just kept oscillating between solutions.
 I did other things until Tensorflow was made public in 2015.
-I knew this was something that students would benefit from but has to wait until 2017 when deeplearnJS came out.**
+I knew this was something that students would benefit from but had to wait until 2017 when deeplearnJS came out.**